Brewers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Charlie Blackmon and the Colorado Rockies hit the field on Tuesday at Coors Field against Freddy Peralta, who is starting for the Milwaukee Brewers.
-First pitch is set for 8:40 PM ET.
+The Milwaukee Brewers and William Contreras will take on Charlie Blackmon and the Colorado Rockies at Coors Field on Wednesday, with the first pitch at 8:40 PM ET.

-The Rockies are +140 moneyline underdogs for this matchup against the Brewers (-165).
-The total is 11 runs for this game (with -120 odds to hit the over and +100 odds on the under).
+The Rockies are +100 moneyline underdogs in this matchup against the favorite Brewers (-120).
+The total is 12 runs for the contest.

 Brewers vs. Rockies Odds & Info